Cross Section Diagram

 1

 I apologize if these instructions aren't quite what you were hoping for, but this is a one person operation now and that one person is a retired lady doing her best to help people build the tables that used to be made by Premio.
-This information is free and I have tried to make it as complete as possible, but we never used a set of plans that I could share with you.
+This information is free and I have tried to make it as complete as possible, but we never used a set of plans for our tables.
+If plans existed I would have put them online to share with you rather than going through all this work...
 Everything was cut according to our own setups.
 If everyone out there had the same equipment that we used here it would be a lot easier.
 If the tables were made of a material that was always uniform and had a specific thickness it would be easier.
-The wood you buy in Florida is nothing like the wood that is available in New Jersey so you need to use your own experience and judgment in deciding some of the dimensions such as the width of the dadoes.
+The wood you buy in Florida is not necessarily the same as the wood that is available in New Jersey so you need to use your own experience and judgment in deciding some of the dimensions such as the width of the dadoes.
 While I am happy to answer questions, I do hope I've set out the information so that it is useful to as many people as possible.

 Some of the terms used to refer to the parts and steps of construction and finishing may be unfamiliar to you, please don't hesitate to ask questions, that will help me put the answers here to help other people also.